filipsnastins/concurrency-control-with-dynamodb/README.md

             raise
 ```

-There are many ways to implement optimistic locking in DynamoDB, and the exact approach depends on
+There are multiple ways of implementing optimistic locking in DynamoDB, and the exact approach depends on
 your database update operation - whether it's a simple `UpdateItem` or multiple writes wrapped in a DynamoDB transaction.
 For example, in the [optimistic_payments](src/optimistic_payments/) application example,
 the optimistic locking is implemented as a separate `Put` operation in a DynamoDB transaction.